HourWork Raises $10 Million Series A to Meet Hyper Demand for Recruitment and Retention Solutions and Execute on a Transformative Vision for the Hourly Work Economy

 BOSTON, March 28, 2022 /PRNewswire/ -- HourWork, a SaaS recruitment and retention platform for quick-serve restaurant (QSR) franchise owners, today announced the closing of an oversubscribed $10 million Series A funding round.
 HourWork will use the funds to scale its customer success, sales, and marketing teams to service explosive demand for the company's recruitment and retention solutions and execute on planned product development initiatives that will revolutionize hourly work and the gig economy for both employers and employees across all industries.

-The funding round was led by Positive Sum, with participation from Relish Works (the investment arm of Gordon Food Service), Permanent Capital, and Morgan Stanley's Next Level Fund.
-All existing investors also participated in the round including MassMutual's Catalyst Fund, York IE, Impact Engine and OneValley Ventures.
-Sam Cates, Managing Director at Positive Sum, will join HourWork's board of directors.
+The funding round was led by Positive Sum, with participation from Permanent Capital.
+All existing investors also participated in the round including MassMutual’s Catalyst Fund, York IE, Impact Engine and OneValley Ventures.
+Sam Cates, Managing Director at Positive Sum, will join HourWork’s board of directors.

 Founded by CEO Rahkeem Morris and COO Rob Snyder, HourWork's vision is to transform hourly work and the gig economy, providing employers with the ability to dramatically improve applicant flow, eliminate retention challenges, and match demand for labor with workers who have certified skillsets in specific areas and are available to work.
 Furthermore, the company will change how hourly employees maximize their earnings, find work and market their skills.